lski/Lski-ModalJs/README.md

 </div>
 ```

-Alternatively you can simply attach an event and close the modal in code.
+Alternatively you can close the modal in code.

 ```js
 lski.modal.hide('#myModal');